pm5/green/sites/all/modules/getlocations/README.txt

 Once the library is installed you can enable it globally, per view or per content type

+Geocoder-js
+The geocoder-js library provides support for the search facilities from Openstreetmap You can download the library from https://github.com/geocoder-php/geocoder-js.
+You should copy the file from dist/geocoder.min.js to sites/all/libraries/geocoder-js/geocoder.min.js

+Once the library is installed you can enable it globally, per content type or in getlocations_search.

 Drush integration for getlocations.
-'drush getlocations-markers' will install the basic getlocations marker set 'drush getlocations-geojson' will install the GeoJSON javascript library If you want the library installed somewhere other than sites/all/libraries then provide the path after the command.
+'drush getlocations-markers' will install the basic getlocations marker set 'drush getlocations-geojson' will install the GeoJSON javascript library 'drush getlocations-geocoder' will install the Geocoder-js javascript library 'drush getlocations-leaflet'  will install the Leaflet javascript library If you want the library installed somewhere other than sites/all/libraries then provide the path after the command.

+Other map tiles.
+Getlocations supports the use of other sources of maps besides Google, you can show maps from OpenStreetMap, OpenCycleMap, Stamen and Esri.
+Developers can add their own maps using hook_getlocations_map_providers(), see the function getlocations_getlocations_map_providers() for examples.

+The Google Places Search service can be enabled for any map.
+It can be configured to provide an Autocomplete textfield or a dropdown.
+If you want to preselect a particular item in the dropdown you can add something like this to your theme's javascript:

+var key = 'key_1';
+var tp = 'grocery_or_supermarket';
+$("#search_places_select_" + key).val(tp);